galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 - This module outlines the major components, and how they fit together
 - Drafted by a human, it represents only one of many possible explanations

-> <tip-title>Classifying components in a global open science project is a hard problem</tip-title>
+> <details-title>Classifying components in a global open science project is a hard problem</details-title>
 > - Categories and divisions are necessarily arbitrary.
 > - The project has grown of its own accord, not neatly from a blueprint.
 > - Driven by shared vision and values, adapting to rapid external developments